How to avoid getting into arrears

 If there are no problems during your first 12 months of tenancy you will become a full Secure Tenant.
 The date you become a Secure Tenant is detailed in your Tenancy Agreement.

 I am a Secure Tenant – can I lose my home?

 We do not want to make anyone homeless.
 If you are a secure tenant who falls into arrears we will try our best to help you manage this.
 But if you do not reply to letters or visits we can take legal action to recover the rent arrears and be awarded a Possession Order for the property.

 If we need to evict a tenant, we must obtain a Possession Order from the court.
 When the court grants a Possession Order there can be conditions attached.
 If you do not keep to these conditions you can lose your security of tenure.
 This could in time lead to your eviction.

 Legal costs will be added to your existing arrears.

 If you are considered ‘intentionally homeless’, because you chose not to pay your rent, we may not have a duty to rehouse you.
 This means you will have to find your own accommodation.

 Making a complaint

-If you are unhappy with the decision made by the Housing Executive or the way you have been treated you can make a complaint under our complaints procedure.
+If you are not satisfied with a decision made by the Housing Executive or the way you have been treated you can make a complaint

-A leaflet explaining how the two stage complaints procedure works is available from your local district office.
+You can also pick up a leaflet explaining how our complaints procedure works from your local office.